tjarkdoering/pycon/README.md

 It only converts to metric as other conversions should not be done anyway.
 Thank you for converting to the metric system.

 **Note:** The amount of supported units is embarrassingly low.
 New units come when I need them.
+Or someone suggests them.

 ## Setup